Gene redundancy: Gene Maintenance Hypotheses

 The evolution and origin of redundant genes remain unknown, largely because evolution happens over such a long period of time.
 Theoretically, a gene can not be maintained without mutation unless it has a selective pressure acting on it.
 Gene redundancy, therefore, would allow both copies of the gene to accumulate mutations as long as the other was still able to perform its function.
 This means that all redundant genes should theoretically become a pseudogene and eventually be lost.
-Scientists have devised two hypothesis as to why redundant genes can remain in the genome: the backup hypothesis and the piggyback hypothesis.
+Scientists have devised two hypotheses as to why redundant genes can remain in the genome: the backup hypothesis and the piggyback hypothesis.

 The backup hypothesis proposes that redundant genes remain in the genome as a sort of "back-up plan".
 If the original gene loses its function, the redundant gene is there to take over and keep the cell alive.
 The piggyback hypothesis states that two paralogs in the genome have some kind of non-overlapping function as well as the redundant function.
 In this case, the redundant part of the gene remains in the genome due to the proximity to the area that codes for the unique function.
 The reason redundant genes remain in the genome is an ongoing question and gene redundancy is being studied by researchers everywhere.
 There are many hypotheses in addition to the backup and piggyback models.
 For example, at the University of Michigan, a study provides the theory that redundant genes are maintained in the genome by reduced expression.